In this guide, we look at the potential environmental impact of electric, gasoline/petrol, hybrid and hydrogen cars.

 Summary – Which Type Of Car Is Best For The Environment?

-The main eco measurements tracked for vehicles are:
+The main eco indicators tracked and measured for vehicles are generally:

-– And, also air pollutant emissions (there’s different individual air pollutants that can be measured, but carbon monoxide and nitrogen oxide are common pollutants from vehicles)
+There’s different individual air pollutants that can be measured, but carbon monoxide and nitrogen oxide are common pollutants from vehicles

-But, there’s other potential eco impacts of cars such as water footprint, waste footprint, resource depletion, and so on.
+But, there’s other indicators to consider too, such as water footprint, waste footprint, resource depletion, and so on.

-You also have to consider that there’s an eco footprint not only at the car use stage (when fuel is burnt, or when electricity is used), but during manufacturing, sourcing or materials, sending in the car to scrap as waste or for recycling, and so on.
+Consideration should also be made for the eco footprint not only at the car use stage (when fuel is burnt, or when electricity is used), but also during manufacturing, sourcing or materials, sending in the car to scrap as waste or for recycling, and so on.

 In this guide, we will mainly be focussing on greenhouse gas emissions and air pollution at the car usage stage, as that’s where about 80% of the environmental impact might occur, according to various reports.